 The Project had its first client release in 2015.
 The release was based on presentations to a parole board in 2014.
-As a result, the client was released after 20 years of incarceration after going through a preparole treatment.
-The 20 years were part of a 40 year sentence the client had been given after being revoked on a 10 year deferred adjudication probation.
+As a result, the client was released after 20 years of incarceration after going through specialized program.
+The 20 years were part of a 40 year sentence the client had been given after being revoked on a 5 year deferred adjudication probation.
 The client had pled no contest to the charge, and had been on probation for about one month prior to being revoked.
 The investigation carried out by the Project included interviewing all known witnesses, including the treating physician, outcry witnesses, and DNA technicians (the actual biological material had been lost), and obtaining all available documents including medical records and copies of the D.A.'s file.
 On review of the case there was no physical evidence to support the claim, and the witnesses provided recantation statements detailing why they had lied.
 Their recantations were supported by the treating physician who had not previously been contacted about the case.
-The case is now under review by the Harris County District Attorney's Office Post Conviction Integrity Unit.
-Project students recently made a presentation to case to the integrity unit, who agreed to review the case.
-If taken it will be the integrity unit's first recantation based innocence case.
+The case is now under review by the Harris County District Attorney's Office prosecutors and defense attorneys, they also visited crime scenes, courts, and collected documents.
+Of special note is the work TMSLIP students have done on recantation cases using mental health experts to evaluate the recantations.
+These mental health experts were located by the students and have either volunteered their time and services or provided them at cost.